 Lande went on: “Let’s say you see a guy, he’s just robbed a bank, he’s got a gun, he’s running now into the preschool.”
 Once upon a time, that would have been enough to justify using force.
-Now you’ve got to be confident that a crime is “imminent”—and sometimes you’ve only got milliseconds to figure that out.
+Now you’ve got to be confident that a crime is “imminent”—and sometimes you have only milliseconds to figure that out.

 If you get it wrong, and if the skin color of the cop and the victim suit the narrative that cops are propping up the institution of white supremacy and wantonly snuffing out black bodies, you could be prosecuted as a murderer.

-Lande added: “If you’re a cop, you’re like, ‘Ok, well, I guess I’m not going to put myself in situations where that’s likely to occur.
+Lande added: “If you’re a cop, you’re like, ‘Okay, well, I guess I’m not going to put myself in situations where that’s likely to occur.’
 So I’m not going to go make traffic stops in places and of people that I think might likely be carrying firearms, because I don’t want to have to get that decision right.
 That’s too hard.”